 Hungry for Change

 Of the 821 million people who are food insecure in the world right now, 60 percent are women and girls.Source: View Infographic Photo: WFP/Eoin Casey

 Women do 2.6 times more unpaid care and domestic work than men do and earn 23% less for paid work.Source: View Infographic Photo: WFP/Hugh Rutherford

 More than half of the world's agricultural workers are women, yet they make up just 13% of land owners.Source: View Infographic Photo: WFP/Giulio d'Adamo

 On average, women have only three-quarters of the legal protections given to men.
 In 18 countries, husbands can legally prevent their wives from working.
 There are no laws protecting women from domestic violence in 49 countries.Source: View Infographic Photo: WFP/Hussam Al Saleh

 Practices like childhood marriage have severe implications for women's health, cut short their education, curb their potential and make them almost entirely dependent on men.
 Globally, 750 million women and girls were married before the age of 18.Source: View Infographic Photo: WFP/Lilu KC

 25-year-old Aseya and her son were forced to flee their home in Myanmar because of conflict.
-Now they live at a refugee camp in Bangladesh and receive food assistance from WFP.Aseya's story +
+They now live at a refugee camp in Bangladesh.Aseya's Story +

 Shadia was eight years old when a bomb hit the side of her house, leaving scars on her face, back, and hands.
-Her family now lives in a camp in Syria, where WFP helps 600,000 people each month.Shadia's story +
+Her family now lives in a camp in Syria.Shadia's Story +